franklinekoh/twitter_mongo/README.md

 -   Follow the instructions in the Local Section Setup Above.
 -   Install MongoDB and run it by executing mongod
 -   run `npm test`
--   if you experience eslint errors run `npm pretest -- -- fix`
 -   visit `http://localhost:${PORT}`
 -   to access auth protected routes pass `Authorization` as header parameter and `Bearer <jwt token>` as value